robertaffinest/WearableDataAnalysis/README.md

 ## Files in This Repository

+- `README.md`: This file, which explains the project, the dataset, and how to run the analysis.
 - `run_analysis.R`: The R script that processes the data and creates a tidy dataset.
 - `CodeBook.md`: A codebook that describes the variables, data, and transformations performed to clean the dataset.
 - `tidydataset.txt`: The final tidy dataset output file, which contains the average of each variable for each activity and each subject.